-In my latest art/science project I am exploring the complexity of the human psyche, specifically abnormal brain activity, and its impact on the family unit.
+In this series I am exploring the complexity of the human psyche, specifically abnormal brain activity, and its impact on the family unit.

 Whether mental illness stems from addiction, depression or a multitude of the many other physiological or emotional factors, this project addresses a universal problem, one that is often times concealed, and revealed only within the silent confines of the home.
 Sadly, in some cases, these issues are recognized only after the victims of mental illness have taken their own lives.

-Final works are produced by the artist as an archival pigment print on rag matte paper.
+Final works are produced as an archival pigment print on rag matte paper.
 Pigment printed gauze is sewn over the printed photograph and attached using surgical suture thread.
+Each work is constructed by the artist with elements that are created and hand applied with a slight variance.
 Each photograph is signed by the artist en verso.